jdpipe/freesteam/branches/b2besses/msexcel/ReadMe.txt

 Set up GSL library locations of the LIBDIR and INC variables in the Makefile.

-If required, create the config.h file: copy ../config.h.in to ../config.h then replace @VERSION@ by your version number Add the following instrunction in te config.h file:
+If required, create the config.h file:
+ - copy ../config.h.in to ../config.h
+ - Replace @VERSION@ by your version number
+ - Add the following instruction in the config.h file:

     #define exit freesteam_xll_exit
     void freesteam_xll_exit(int status) ;